CPUrising/seamless-loop-music/README_EN.md

 2. **Importing**: Click the `+` icon next to "My Playlists" in the upper-left corner.
 There are two types of playlists: one managed only by adding/deleting folders, and another managed by individual tracks which the system automatically scans and maps via fingerprints.
 3. **Loop Matching**:
    - **Manual Smart Match**: Input or use buttons on the main interface to get rough sample points or timestamps.
 Use "Find Start/End" for local phase alignment.
 Use "Confirm and Preview" to jump to 3 seconds before the loop end to verify seamlessness.

+     Additionally, you can fine-tune the match window size and search radius to achieve more precise loop matching.
    - **Deep Match**: Requires PyMusicLooper to be configured.
 Refer to [arkrow/PyMusicLooper](https://github.com/arkrow/PyMusicLooper/blob/master/README.md) or point 5 in this guide.
      - You can batch-select songs for "Deep Match".
 The engine will find the best loop positions.
 Double-click an entry in the "Leaderboard" to preview and select.
 If a song hasn't been matched yet, clicking the leaderboard will trigger the matching process first.
      - *Tested Tip*: Deep matching isn't always 100% accurate; manual fine-tuning might still be needed.